 Day had a huge jump in production last season as he went from just over $1 million in earnings in 2009 to nearly $3 million last season.
 Only 23, Day is nowhere near his prime, but he appears to be one of those special players who has matured very early.
 Day finished the season with five top-10s last year and they all came in upper-tier events, most notably the PGA Championship where he finished T-10.
 Day should continue to improve in 2010, and though the bar was set high last year, he's capable of reaching new heights in 2011.
 Day is long off the tee, but he misses a lot of fairways.
 He's middle of the pack in both GIR and putting.

 Day might be one of the most-appealing sleeper picks in your draft.
 Day's hype has faded, but his game appears to be on the upswing.
 Day only teed it up 18 times on the PGA Tour last season, but he made the cut an impressive 14 times.
 Day made 13 cuts in his rookie season two years ago, but it took him 28 events to get there.
 Day also picked up his first runner-up finish last season, and there's no reason to think he'll regress in 2010.

 Day is taking a three-week break until approximately June 25, 2008 to relocate to Fort Worth, Texas to have easier access to his physical therapist.
 Day is talented, young and expected to be a force in the "young-guns" league so this back problem could have consequences.

 More Fantasy News

-Day fired a two-under 68 on Sunday at the TOUR Championship to finish two-under and alone in 18th place.
+Day fired a five-under 65 on Sunday at the RSM Classic to finish 14-under and tied for 12th.